MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/modern-web-app/dotnet/apply-pattern-content.md

 ### Modify the Retry Pattern

 The [retry pattern](https://learn.microsoft.com/azure/architecture/patterns/retry) is used extensively in the [reliable web app pattern](https://learn.microsoft.com/azure/architecture/web-apps/guides/reliable-web-app/dotnet/apply-pattern#use-the-retry-pattern) but also shows up in new ways in the modern web app pattern.
-The retry pattern is a technique for handling transient faults during service-to-service communication and is an important part of any cloud solution.
-Retry patterns account for connectivity issues, throttling issues, and other temporary outages of dependencies by retrying failed connections, typically with increasing amounts of backoff time.
-While queue-based load leveling and competing consumers can help improve reliability of message-based communication, the retry pattern is essential for improving reliability of request-response communication.
+The retry pattern is a technique for handling transient faults during service-to-service communication.

+#### How does the retry pattern show up in new ways

+**Add content here**

+#### Retry recommendations for .NET developers

+**Add content here**

 *Example:* The reference implementation uses retry functionality built into the .NET Azure SDK when configuring connections to both Azure Service Bus and Azure Storage.